WGLab/LINE-Expression-LRS/README.md

 If you have any questions/issues/bugs, please post them on GitHub.

 ## Reference
-Rybacki K, Xia M, Ahsan MU, Xing J*, Wang K*.
-Assessing the expression of Long INterspersed Elements (LINEs) via long-read sequencing in diverse human tissues and cell lines. *Submitted*, 2023
+Rybacki, Karleena, et al. "Assessing the Expression of Long INterspersed Elements (LINEs) via Long-Read Sequencing in Diverse Human Tissues and Cell Lines."
+Genes 14.10 (2023): 1893.